Follow Abraham Lincoln’s footsteps on the Kansas Lincoln Trail

 Lincoln goes to Leavenworth

 Leavenworth Republicans decided to outdo their Atchison counterparts.
 Citizens gathered behind a band and people waving banners.
 They escorted him to the Mansion House Hotel, Shawnee and Fifth, where Col. John C. Vaughn welcomed him.
-Lincoln replied gracefully and told the citizens he would speak that night at Stockton Hall, Fourth and Delaware.
+Lincoln replied gracefully and told the citizens he would speak that night at Stockton Hall, at Fourth and Delaware.

 Again, citizens packed the hall.
 Lincoln predicted that Kansas would soon become a state with the responsibilities of statehood.
 Then he explained how the doctrine of popular sovereignty in the Kansas-Nebraska Act had turned Kansas into a bloody battleground.
 If the slave states wished to destroy the Union to keep slavery, “it will be our duty to deal with you as old John Brown has been dealt with.”
 At the end of his speech, he asked people to think “soberly and maturely” and always vote.